Tutorial: Advanced Features Using Parameters

-To use this tutorial, your system must have the following installed:
+To use this tutorial, the system must have the following installed:

 SQL Server 2005 Reporting Services with the AdventureWorks sample reports.
 The samples are not installed automatically during setup, but you can install them at any time.
-For information about installing the samples, see Installing SQL Server Samples and Sample Databases.
+For information about how to install the samples, see Installing SQL Server Samples and Sample Databases.

 To complete this tutorial, you must be running Reporting Services in native mode.
 If you are running Reporting Services in SharePoint integrated mode, the steps that use report server URLs will not work.
-For more information about Reporting Services modes, see Deployment Modes for Reporting Services.
-For more information about deploying projects, see Deploying Reports, Models, and Shared Data Sources to a SharePoint Site.
+For more information about Reporting Services modes, see Planning a Deployment Mode (Reporting Services).
+For more information about how to deploy projects, see Deploying Reports, Models, and Shared Data Sources to a SharePoint Site.

 Business Intelligence (BI) Development Studio is not supported on Itanium-based computers.
 However, support for BI Development Studio is available for x64-based computers.
 If the SQL Server sample databases have been deployed on an Itanium-based computer, use BI Development Studio on either an x86-based or x64-based computer to modify and run the samples.

 In addition, you must have the following permissions:

 - To deploy and publish a report, you must be assigned to the Content Manager or Publisher role.

 - To retrieve data from the AdventureWorks database.

 This tutorial requires that you have completed the previous tutorial, Tutorial: Adding Parameters to a Basic Tabular Report.

 Estimated time to complete this tutorial: 3 hours